watermelonwolverine/Filename-Tag-Generator/README.md

 ### Using Python

-This section assumes that you have Python version >= 3.10 installed on your system and that you have some basic programming and command line knowledge.
+This section assumes that you have Python version >= 3.8 installed on your system and that you have some basic python and command line knowledge.
 You must also install tkinter for your python version.
 Under Ubuntu that can usually be done with `apt install pythonX-tk` with `X` being the Python version you use.

+1. Install via pip
-1. Run `pythonX -m pip install <link-to-whl-file-under-releases>`
+    1. Either from a python wheel file from [releases](https://github.com/watermelonwolverine/Filename-Tag-Generator/releases) with `pythonX -m pip install <link-to-whl-file-under-releases>`
-2. Find out where Python puts your console scripts.
-Usually that is in the `usr/local/bin`.
+    2. Or install directly from the repo with `python -m pip install git+https://github.com/watermelonwolverine/Filename-Tag-Generator`
+2. You should now be able to run the program from command line with `Filename-Tag-Generator`.
 3. Either run the  program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.